Sandalmoth/magic-chiptuner/README.md

 slightly, making each token a rhythmic time step.
 This way, the rhythm of the input should be better preserved during the transformation.

+_2020-12-03_
+Initial work on redoing file conversion to be compatible with the new code.
+I think I should do the translation dictionaries right away so that I dont have to save any intermediate (large) tuple formats.

 ## Preemptive QnA
 _Why chiptuner?_
 The training data I have is gameboy/nes music, so, that's what it's gonna learn.